 Packing light is my new holy grail.
 My natural tendency is to put our entire home into the car and that’s just not necessary.
 We can make do with a lot of things.

-Disneyland Packing list for Adults
+Disneyland Packing List for Adults

-This post was originally written in 2016, and has been updated.
+FYI, This post was originally written in 2016, and has been updated.

 Don’t miss my list of Best Affordable Disneyland hotels — a list of 30+ of my favorite hotels (plus my own current top 10 hotel list).